The Most Profitable Blog Niches Study

 The majority of pro bloggers use one of the two big ad networks.
 72% of bloggers making at least $2000 a month use either Mediavine or Adthrive.

-To succeed in just about any business you need to be able to work hard and work smart.
+To succeed in just about any business you need to be able to combine hard work with working smart.
+These are easily the two most important factors.

 The working hard part of blogging is putting in one to two thousand hours writing blog posts.
 The working smart part is learning from bloggers who have had sustained success.